sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ## **BA**

-This category of commands are for calling server side components of business application (available on Cloud Pak for Business Automation).
+This category of commands is for calling server-side components of a business application (available on Cloud Pak for Business Automation).
 There are some common input fields.
 Below are some statements which are common for most of the commands in this category.

 ___